 Students must be prepared to "get their hands dirty".
 The assessment criteria and assessment methods are stated in each unit of competency.
 Competence will be achieved when the learner can successfully complete the learning outcomes.
-Students will be issued with a Record Book, which will serve to record competencies achieved during the course.
 All successful units of competency will be recorded with a Certificate I possibly being completed.
 Part-completion of the course will result in the student being issued with a Statement listing industry competency standards in which the student has demonstrated competence.
-The course allows for the recognition of a student's prior learning (referred to as "RPL") should the student proceed into a TAFE program incorporating units of competency already determined as competent while at secondary school.
+The course allows for the recognition of a student's prior learning (referred to as "RPL") should the student proceed into a TAFE program incorporating units of competency already determined as competent while at secondary